 For more information visit: https://www.qld.gov.au/wastedisposallevy

-The Queensland Government is introducing the waste levy.
+The Queensland Government has introduced the waste levy.

 - What does the levy mean for households in Douglas?